FortiShield/MergeMate/README.md

 ## Try it now

 Try the GPT-4 powered MergeMate instantly on _your public GitHub repository_.
-Just mention `@CodiumAI-Agent` and add the desired command in any PR comment.
+Just mention `@KhulnaSoft-Agent` and add the desired command in any PR comment.
 The agent will generate a response based on your command.
 For example, add a comment to any pull request with the following text:
 ```
-@CodiumAI-Agent /review
+@KhulnaSoft-Agent /review
 ```
 and the agent will respond with a review of your PR